⭐ Why is Understanding HTTP 400 Important in SEO?

 ⚠️ Common Mistakes Leading to HTTP 400 Errors

-- Ignoring URL encoding and decoding issues.
+- Ignoring URL encoding and decoding issues, which can lead to malformed requests.

 🛠️ Useful Tools for Diagnosing HTTP 400 Errors